yaolu-zjut/awesome-lightweight-automatic-modulation-recognition/README.md

 ### Other
 - Radio signal modulation recognition method based on deep learning model pruning, Applied Sciences, 2022
-- Interpretable analysis and pruning of modulation recognition network based on Deep Learning
 - A Mixed Pruning Method for Signal Modulation Recognition Based on Convolutional Neural Network
 - Lightweight Automatic Modulation Classification Method Using Filter Pruning via Geometric Median
 - Edge-Enabled Modulation Classification in Internet of Underwater Things Based on Network Pruning and Ensemble Learning